davidpneal/learning/tutorial/README.md

 These packages can be installed via pip:
 * Flask
 * Flask-WTF, installing this will also automatically install the WTForms package
+* Flask-sqlalchemy, this will also install SQLAlchemy automatically

 ### Starting the Flask web server